saturnlighting/literature-review/README.md

 <Study type>Most of the studies were written in the last decade, TBC
 were empirical and TBC were reviews (Figure 1).

-![Figure 2: number of papers reviewed by type and year](README_files/figure-gfm/fig2-1.png)

 <!-- <type of empirical papers> Most of the empirical studies were quantitative (), five of them qualitative, and one of them mixed methods. -->